sofacoustics/SOFAtoolbox/HRTFs/SOFA/readme.txt

 SOFA files go here.
-They can be

-* manually downloaded by you from http://tinyurl.com/sofaHRTFs
-* automatically created by the API by demo_ functions when the source HRTFs are available
-* automatically downloaded by the API from http://www.sofacoustics.org/data/sofa_api_mo/SOFA when requested and available
+When used with the default settings of SOFAdbURL and SOFAdbPath, this directory reflects http://www.sofacoustics.org/data/

 SOFA API for Matlab and Octave
 Piotr Majdak, ARI, OeAW